alxsimon/local_pcangsd/README.md

 to analyse low-coverage data (genotype likelihoods) with local PCA.

 Genotype likelihood files can be large and will often not fit into memory.
-This module leverages the use of xarray to store and access genotype likelihoods on disk, in a data structure comparable to [`sgkit`](https://pystatgen.github.io/sgkit/latest/).
+This module leverages the use of [Xarray](https://xarray.dev/) to store and access genotype likelihoods on disk, in a data structure comparable to [`sgkit`](https://pystatgen.github.io/sgkit/latest/).

 Similarly, PCA results are stored as an xarray dataset for easy manipulation and storage.